How Different is Test Case Prioritization for Open and Closed Source Projects?: Methods

 Our study implements the nine prioritization algorithms found in the literature review of \S\ref{HowStudyTCP}.
 While all these rely on execution history, they prioritize test cases in different ways.
 We group these algorithms into Group A, B, C, and D according to the kinds of information that they use.

 \bi \item \textbf{Group A}: Group A contains 2 approaches that prioritize test cases with no information gain.
 These two algorithms are baseline methods that are used for comparison. \item \textbf{Group B}: Group B includes 4 approaches that prioritize test cases only by their own execution history.
 They sort metrics to reorder the test cases before each test run. \item \textbf{Group C}: Group C has 2 approaches that prioritize test cases by correlations between two test cases.
 Two test cases have a large probability to have the same outcomes if they are highly correlated. \item \textbf{Group D}: Group D contains the proposed active learning based framework TERMINATOR~\cite{yu2019terminator}.
 TERMINATOR trains the SVM model with execution history when the first fault is detected. \ei \tbl{TCPAlgorithm} shows the detailed group division and a brief description of each algorithm.
-The \textbf{information utilized} shows what history details is used by each algorithms.
+The \textbf{information utilized} shows what history details are used by each algorithm.

+Before we enter the detailed explanation of each algorithm we explored, there are some fundamental test case prioritization terms used in this study should be clarified. \bi \item In this study, a ``test run'' or a ``test build'' is defined as a single useful build in the projects.
+We start to record the APFD score for each test run after the fifth test run as Yu et al. did in their work~\cite{yu2019terminator}.
+This indicates that a project with $n$ useful builds will have $n-5$ recorded APFD scores. \item For each test run, test case prioritization schemes will use all previous useful builds as the indicators to prioritize test cases. \ei

-In the rest of this section, we will explain each algorithm with a detailed example of how they order test cases in each test build.
-In order to make our illustration more clearly, we construct small version of test case tables, which have four test cases ($T_1$ - $T_4$), four executed test builds ($B_1$ - $B_4$), and one current test build ($B_5$).
-In these tables, \xmark indicates failed testing result, and \cmark indicates passed testing result.
-We assume all test cases have the same cost in our study.
+In the rest of this section, we will explain how each algorithm prioritizes test cases in each test build.
+To clearly illustrate how each algorithm works, we construct two small version of test case tables in Table~\ref{tbl:Example}, which have four test cases ($T_1$ - $T_4$) and five executed test builds ($B_1$ - $B_5$) in each example.
+Our target in these examples are prioritizing test cases for the sixth build.
+We put two examples here because (a) some algorithms may result in the same orders in the small example.
+The difference can be distributed by comparing two examples and (b) most of the test cases in example A have a different number of failures in 5 builds, while most of the test cases in example B have a similar number of failures, but failures are in the different builds.

+In these tables, \xmark indicates failed testing results, and \cmark indicates passed testing results.
+We assume all test cases have the same cost in these examples because of the real situation.

 \textbf{A1:} This algorithm implements no information.
 It prioritizes test cases in random order.
 This is the baseline method since all prioritization algorithms should have better performance than A1.